vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section08/react/handle-callback.md

 In order to handle the redirect back from Okta, you need to capture the token values from the `Login Redirect URI` callback and pass them to the handleAuthentication() method of the Auth object.
-We have provided `ImplicitCallback` which implements this logic.
-It can be mapped to a route as shown:
+We have provided `ImplicitCallback` component that implements this logic. `ImplicitCallback` component can be mapped to a route as shown:

 ```javascript